CodeYourFuture/syllabus-archive/js-core-2/week-3/mentors.md

 When the class has submitted their lists open the network tab and see exactly what was requested by the website.
 Have a discussion around each of the GET requests.
 You can find the website in the exercise [here](https://codeyourfuture.github.io/Network-Tab-Example/).

-For students that go very quickly through the exercise send them to a complicated website and continue to let them explore through the exercises
+For students that go very quickly through the exercise send them to a complicated website and continue to let them explore through the exercises.
+Some ideas:

+- https://codeyourfuture.io/meet-the-team/ - Good because it has lots of images
+- https://www.bbc.co.uk/news - Lots of icons and images

 ### Exercise - POST Requests